 Most people think that using highlighters is a waste of time.

-And yes, sometimes, people waste a lot of highlighting unnecessary sentences, which they never even look at again.
+And yes, sometimes, people waste a lot of time highlighting unnecessary sentences, which they never even look at again.

 But it can still help.